Still Valley: Plot

-During the Civil War, two Confederate Army soldiers have been assigned to scout on the Union Army that is marching into the valley below.
-Sergeant Joseph Paradine hears the army approaching, but suddenly the sound stops.
+During the Civil War, two Confederate Army soldiers have been assigned to scout on the Union Army troops that are advancing into the valley below.
+Sergeant Joseph Paradine hears the troops approaching, but suddenly the sound stops.
 He decides to descend into the valley to see the cause for himself.
 His companion refuses to accompany him.

-When Paradine gets into town, he finds the army there, but all of them are motionless, frozen in time.
+When Paradine gets into town, he finds the troops there, but all of them are motionless, frozen in time.
 He tries unsuccessfully to wake them.
 Finally he comes across an old man named Teague, the sole remaining inhabitant of the town, who is unaffected by the strange phenomenon.
 Teague claims to be a "witch-man" and says he used a magic spell to freeze the soldiers.
 Paradine does not believe him, so Teague casts the spell on Paradine, freezing him.

 When Teague lifts the spell on Paradine, he claims that he could stop the entire Union Army in this manner, ensuring the success of the Confederacy.
-Paradine asks why he doesn't, and Teague replies that he is dying and will be dead by the day's end.
-He gives his book of spells to Paradine, encouraging him to use it, but when Paradine looks in it, he realizes that using this magic requires one to align himself with Satan, which Teague acknowledges.
+Paradine asks why he has not done so, and Teague replies that he is dying and will be dead by the day's end.
+He gives his book of spells to Paradine, encouraging him to use it, but when Paradine looks in it, he realizes that using this magic would require him to align himself with Satan, which Teague acknowledges.

 Teague dies, and Paradine returns to camp to tell his superior about what happened.
-The superior doesn't believe him and encourages him to get some rest.
-When another scout returns with the same story, the superior realizes Paradine is telling the truth.
-Paradine relates the story about the old man, the spell book, and making a deal with the devil.
-The superior officer decides that the devil is the only one who can help them win the war and encourages Paradine to read from the book.
+The superior does not believe him and orders him to get some rest.
+When another scout returns to report that an entire company of Union troops is standing frozen near the camp, Paradine reveals that he cast a spell on them from the book.
+Once he describes his encounter with the old man, his superior urges him to continue reading from the book since Satan may be the only ally who can help the Confederacy win the war.

 Paradine discovers that using the book's magic requires that not only must he praise the name of the Devil, but he must renounce the name of God.
-Rather than do either, Paradine says that if the Confederacy is to die, let it be buried in hallowed ground; he throws the book into a fire.
+Rather than do either, Paradine throws the book into a campfire, saying that if the Confederacy is to die, it should be buried in hallowed ground.
+The next day, Paradine receives orders that his unit is going to march to Gettysburg.